 The Main Differences Between CBD and THC

-As you can probably tell, the most significant difference between THC and CBD is the fact that CBD does not have psychoactive properties, whereas THC does.
+If we compare CBD vs. THC, you can probably tell, the most significant difference between THC and CBD is the fact that CBD does not have psychoactive properties, whereas THC does.
 On top of that, CBD is under extensive research for its potential health benefits, while THC is clearly inferior in this regard, especially because it’s a psychoactive compound, meaning it affects one’s behavior, pulse rate, anxiety levels, etc.

 You might have heard that cannabis plants are usually divided into two strains – Sativa and Indica.
 The cannabis Sativa strain is known as the CBD-rich strain and is usually used for its medicinal purposes.
 On the other hand, the cannabis Indica strain is known as the THC-rich strain and is usually used as a recreational drug.